aLLexsaken/-Simple-Virtual-Keyboard/README.md

 # -Simple-Virtual-Keyboard

-//// first project from a while
+//// first project in a while
 // virtual keyboard html/css